tsuneko/cavestoryplus-randomizer-prepacked/README.md

 To prevent randomization of tilesets and/or player sprite, edit these variables to be `False`:
 - `enable_random_tileset = True`
 - `enable_random_sprite = True`

+Randomizer is only able to use the "New" tilesets, most likely due to a limitation related to CS+ modding.